uloga/modulr.css/README.md

 ### Modulr.css : A fast and modular approach to building powerful web and mobile interfaces.
-You can find v1 docs and examples at: [Modulr.css](https://decorator.io/modulr/)
+You can find v1 docs at: [Modulr.css](https://decorator.io/modulr/)
+---

+You can find some examples at: [Modulr.css](https://decorator.io/modulr/templates)
 ---

 I've included minified css version for those who'd like to test modulr.css before official release.</br>